 Over 10 million Americans suffer from a chronic pain condition called fibromyalgia, and up to 90% of these sufferers are women, and the incidence increases with age.
-Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas frequently treat this mysterious and incurable condition, with no known cure, by using a variety of pain management techniques.
+Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas and Dallas, Texas frequently treat this mysterious and incurable condition, with no known cure, by using a variety of pain management techniques.
 Call the office today, or request an appointment online.

 Typically featuring musculoskeletal pain throughout the body, fibromyalgia often carries symptoms of fatigue, sleep issues, poor memory function, and mood changes.
 Current understanding of the disorder suggests that pain signals in fibromyalgia patients get amplified in the brain, above normal levels.
 This could be why pain exists without physical cause.